oddbird/oddsite/content/2019/06/17/refactrtech.rst

 .. _Looker (now Google): https://cloud.google.com/blog/topics/inside-google-cloud/expanding-our-platform-for-business-intelligence-and-embedded-analytics

 I even learned something from the not-so-good talks (there were a couple).
-But for someone like me—an up-and-coming developer with her own goals to join the conference circuit—it’s refreshing to know that not everyone is a rock star and that there is space for me to one day present my ideas and experiences to my peers.
+But for someone like me – an up-and-coming developer with her own goals to join the conference circuit – it’s refreshing to know that not everyone is a rock star and that there is space for me to one day present my ideas and experiences to my peers.